jnozzi/cocoadev.com/markdown/InterfaceFile.md

-An interface file is the file containing General/InstanceVariable and General/InstanceMethod declarations for a class.
+An interface file is the file containing InstanceVariable and InstanceMethod declarations for a class.

 ----
-See also: General/ImplementationFile
+See also: ImplementationFile

-And: General/AnatomyOfADotHFile
+And: AnatomyOfADotHFile